GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToAuthorAHack.md

 You can use the same patterns when designing a gHack.

 - Singleton Hack - A hack designed to give in-depth hands-on experience with a specific technology and maybe a "sidekick technology" or two included.
-- Solution Hack - A hack designed to give experience solving a real-world scenario that involves using multiple technolgies together for the solution.
+- Solution Hack - A hack designed to give experience solving a real-world scenario that involves using multiple technologies together for the solution.

 Once you have decided what type of hack you want to create, you should follow these guidelines when designing the challenges:

-- Include a “Challenge 0” that helps attendees install all of the prerequisites that  are required on their computer, environment or Azure account.
+- Include a “Challenge 0” that helps attendees install all of the prerequisites that are required on their computer, environment or GCP account.
 - Challenge descriptions should be shorter than this section on how to design challenges.
 Keep it to a couple of sentences or bullet points stating the goal(s) and perhaps a hint at the skill(s) needed.
 - Think through what skills/experience you want attendees to walk away with by completing each challenge
 - Challenges should be cumulative, building upon each other and they should: